helen-mckay/helenmckaydev/index.md

 ...was made with 11ty and Netlify CMS, and hosted with Netlify.

-This site isn't flashy, but it is fully CRUD (thanks to its Netlify CMS back-end), it is lightweight (under 5kB), it is accessible, and it is <em>fast</em> (perfect scores on Lighthouse!).
+This site isn't flashy, but it is:
+- fully CRUD (thanks to its Netlify CMS back-end)
+- ultra-lightweight
+- highly accessible
+- responsive and mobile friendly

 ## I also know